LinuxRocks2000/jhewit/jewish-history-culture.md

 There is no way to look Jewish, rather Jews have a variety of customs and traditions from all over the world.

-Our focus is on Iraqi Jews and their heritage namely in Kuwait and Iraq and the Mizrahi culture in general.
+Our focus is on Kuwaiti Jews and their heritage namely in Kuwait and abroad and the Mizrahi culture in general.

 We do not privilege one tradition over another rather we connect with the heritage of our lands and seek to accommodate a plurality of traditions in our members to connect with the wider Jewish world.

-Kuwait and Iraq have a special place in our hearts given that our initiative was based on them and serving their Jewish communities
+Kuwait has a special place in our hearts given that our initiative was based on it and on serving its Jewish communities

 However as humanists our vision is worldwide and our concern reflects many cultures both Jewish and non-Jewish.